 No animals were harmed?
-Well, I used my new Ridgid Spindle Sander to flatten and polish the knife after grinding and filing.
+Well, I used my new Ridgid Spindle Sander to flatten and polish the it after grinding and filing.
 You can shoot a piece of steel a looooooong way down the driveway in belt sander mode!!!
 After amusing myself with repeated shots, I figured out how to set the stop on the sander.
 Ignorance can be a lot of fun.

 I am pleased with the result.
 Here’s the project in pictures: